 Xanax Addiction

-There are two problems with usage of any drug to deal with anxiety, depression or insomnia.
+There are two problems with the usage of any drug to deal with anxiety, depression, or insomnia.
 The first is that physical dependence can develop.
 Our bodies naturally produce chemicals that we need to function.
 If we abuse Xanax or use any substance, even medication for chapped lips for example, our bodies stop producing the natural substance to relieve chapped lips that we are replacing with the medication.

 Effects of Xanax Addiction